Romilchavda/Clash-of-clans-/README.md

 </summary>

-In this file, you can choose whether to activate or not some parts of the code (e.g.: code using Discord Intents).
+In this file, you can choose whether to activate or not some parts of the code (e.g. code using Discord Intents).
 You have also some initialization of variables to do.

 | Field                    | Description                                                                                                                                                       | Requirements                                                                                                                                                                                                                                            |
 |--------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|